 What is the long term outcome of a concussion?

-1) a second head injury within the first 7-10 days of the original concussion.
+A second concussion within the first 7-10 days of the original concussion.

 Grosvenor Park Centre